MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 Previously we met the publish-subscribe communication model, as a recap let's see how we defined it in the beginning of this lesson:
 > Publish-subscribe models are asynchronous, one-to-many or many-to-many interactions where the publishers don't know how many subscribers there are (if any).
 Therefore publisher never expects any response or confirmation from the subscribers.

-Services are the opposite in many ways and are suitable for different use-cases:
+Services are different in many ways and are suitable for different use-cases:
 - Services are synchronous communications where a client sends a request to the server, the server processes the request and returns a response.
 - This is a one-to-one only interaction.
 - The communication only ends when the request was handled and response is returned.